Montgomery Blair High School: Notable events

+On June 23, 2005, President George W. Bush held a town-hall-style event at the school on short notice to promote his plan to partially privatize Social Security.
+Students and the general public were barred from attending.
+About 400 community members, students, and union members protested Bush's proposals on the public sidewalk outside the school, rebuffing police attempts to persuade them to move to a park more than a block away.

-During the 2010–2011 school year, NBA Hall of Famer Kareem Abdul-Jabbar spoke to a packed auditorium of students about his upcoming film and his life.
-Abdul-Jabbar then spoke privately with both the varsity and junior varsity basketball teams before posing for photos and signing a few autographs.
+During the 2010–2011 school year, NBA Hall of Famer Kareem Abdul-Jabbar spoke to a packed auditorium of students about his upcoming film and his life, then privately with the varsity and junior varsity basketball teams.

-On June 1, 2016, Secretary of State John Kerry visited Blair to discuss ocean conservation.

-On February 26, 2018, U.S. Congressmen Jamie Raskin and Ted Deutch brought survivors of the Stoneman Douglas High School shooting to Blair to meet with Blair students.
+On February 26, 2018, U.S. Congressmen Jamie Raskin and Ted Deutch brought survivors of the Parkland high school shooting to meet with Blair students.

+In November 2021, one student stabbed another in the staff parking lot during a school day.
+The victim was taken to the hospital and recovered from his wounds; the perpetrator was charged with attempted second-degree murder, first-degree assault, and reckless endangerment.

+In October 2023, three school days were delayed or disrupted by phoned-in bomb threats that were discovered to be hoaxes by a 12-year-old child.

 Campus

-The current campus of Montgomery Blair High School covers 42 acres between the Capital Beltway, U.S. Route 29, and Maryland Route 193 in Silver Spring's Four Corners neighborhood.
-The school contains 386567 sqft of space and was originally designed for 2,830 students.
-Eight years after its completion, the school was more than 500 students over capacity, with a population of about 3,400.
-At one point, the school had eight auxiliary portable classrooms.
-Enrollment decreased slightly due to the opening of other schools and the creation of the Downcounty Consortium.
-Two portables were removed at the beginning of the 2006–2007 school year,and all were gone by April 2010, when enrollment was 2,788.
-Blair remains the county's largest school.
+The school's campus covers 42 acres between the Capital Beltway, U.S. Route 29, and Maryland Route 193 in Silver Spring's Four Corners neighborhood.
+The school contains 386567 sqft of space and was designed for 2,830 students.
+Eight portable classrooms were erected and then removed in the 2010s as student population grew and then receded.
+Four new portables were added in the 2017–2018 school year to handle another enrollment spike.

 The school has baseball and softball fields to the east of the main building as well as Blazer Stadium which serves as the home of the school's football, soccer, field hockey, and lacrosse teams.

-There are three courtyards located throughout the main building.
-A greenhouse and accompanying patio is located on the second floor on the west side of the main building for the use of horticulture classes.
-The school building contains a 750-seat auditorium.
-The main hallway of the school, 'Blair Boulevard" displays flags from many countries, representing its extremely diverse student body.
+The main building has three courtyards and a 750-seat auditorium.
+A greenhouse and accompanying patio is on the second floor on the west side for horticulture classes.
+The main hallway of the school, "Blair Boulevard", displays flags from many countries, representing its diverse student body.

-In the school year of 2017–2018, Montgomery County Public School's Department of Facilities Management added four new portables to the school's campus, due to the large spike in enrollment.
-In 2022, Blair is expected to undergo construction for a new gym, a larger Student Activity Center and 18 new classrooms.